shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 A review of the data structure of all images found one scan that had a different dimension to all others.
-That client had seven other scans that were expected to be similar.
-This file was removed.
+That client had seven other scans that were expected to be similar and so the removal of this image wasn't expected to influence training.

 The data was provided in NIfTI format (nii.gz) with orientation:('L', 'P', 'S').

 ### Data preparation:
-As per ref[2], the data was normalised (mean = 0, stdev=1).
+As per ref [2], the data was normalised (mean = 0, stdev=1) on a per-image basis.

-N4ITK intensity normalisation, which corrects for gain field, an intra-volume inhomogeneity caused by the image acquisition process and variations of tissue penetration, was planned to be undertaken, but it couldn't be successfully implemented in time[2,5,6].
+N4ITK intensity normalisation, which corrects for gain field, an intra-volume inhomogeneity caused by the image acquisition process and variations of tissue penetration, was planned to be undertaken, but it couldn't be successfully implemented in time [2,5,6].
 It is expected that the prediction would be improved by its inclusion.

 ### Data Augmentation
 While there are 157 training images these scans are only of 27 individuals.
-Data augmentation, using methods such as those indicated by Siyu Liu [7] were also planned to be undertaken.
+Data augmentation, using methods such as those coded by Siyu Liu [7] may improve prediction outcomes.
+Data augmentation has not yet been applied.

 ### Description of the algorithm
 The data set is sufficiently large to require the images be provided to the